-Who's calling the shots at Stormont?
+Who's calling the shots on NI policy?

 The Institute of Directors has said more than £1bn worth of infrastructure projects are at risk due to the political stalemate.

-And as the head of the civil service David Sterling warned on Wednesday, even signing off road closure orders to allow the North West 200 to take place may be a decision too far for civil servants in DfI to take, meaning that event's future could be at risk if Stormont remains in limbo.
+And as the head of the civil service David Sterling warned earlier this year, even signing off road closure orders to allow the North West 200 to take place may be a decision too far for civil servants in DfI to take, meaning that event's future could be at risk if Stormont remains in limbo.

 Department of Justice (DoJ)